 Project Tools & Specs

-- Drone & Software: Phantom 4 PRO + 3Dsurvey & Swimming robot with sonar
+- Hardware & Software: Phantom 4 PRO drone, Unmanned surface vehicle (USV) with sonar & 3Dsurvey

 - Camera: Integrated 20 MPIX

 - Sonar: Deeper Smart Sonar PRO+ and Airmar Triducer DST800

 - Boat GNSS: Drotek RTK Solution Base – XL Sirius RTK Rover

 - Orientation: GPS measurements – 12 GCP points /